rwarbelow/hs-rails-lessons/lesson_4.md

 OR

-Show students how to create an extra page where they can add their name, a bio, and a photo.
+Show students how to create an extra page where they can add their name, a bio, and a photo. *This is starting on tomorrow's lesson*

 Other ideas from yesterday: